 Here are the steps to Implement Navigation Component: (For J)

 First of all, add the dependency in the application module Gradle file (build.gradle).

 Create a Navigation Graph:

-Navigation Graph includes 3 sections – Destination, Graph and Attributes.now, NavHost main activity.
+Navigation Graph includes 3 sections – Destination, Graph, and Attributes. now, NavHost main activity.
 Which will be a single activity.
-By adding this code into activity_main.xml we can host activity.
+By adding this code to activity_main.xml we can host the activity.